ChrisSuess/Project-Xbow/xbow/README.rst

     xbow flow executable -a arg1 -b arg2 -c arg3

 This will boot a worker node, transfer all your data to your **Xbow:Lab**, and begin running your job there.
-Once it's finished it will shut down your worker and you'll stop paying for the resource.
+Once it's finished it will shut down your worker, bring your data back (if you want it to!) and you'll stop paying for the resource.

 Logging into your **Xbow:Lab**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~